Sony α7R V

 The Sony α7R V (model ILCE-7RM5) is a full-frame mirrorless interchangeable-lens camera manufactured by Sony.
 It was announced in October 2022 as the successor to the Sony α7R IV launched 2.5 years prior.

 Image gallery

+Notable appearances in media

+A Sony α7R V is used by Kirsten Dunst's character (Lee Smith) in the 2024 film Civil War, directed by Alex Garland.